canadaduane/shelf/README.md

 shelf.mask([{a: [42, 0], b: [43, 1]}, 0], {b: true}) --> [{b: [43, 1]}, 0]
 ```

-# fancy API `local_update/remote_update`
+# Fancy API `local_update/remote_update`

-here is a paradigm for some clients to synchronize their state.
+Here is a paradigm for some clients to synchronize their state.

-each client has a shelf called `backend`,
-and a regular javascript object called `frontend`.
+Each client has a shelf called `backend`, and a regular javascript object called `frontend`.

-when an end-user makes a change, they modify their `frontend` directly.
+When an end-user makes a change, they modify their `frontend` directly.

-when a client wants to commit the recent changes made to their `frontend`,
-they call `local_update(backend, frontend)`,
-and send the return value `CHANGE` to all the other clients,
-who each then call `remote_update(backend, frontend, CHANGE)`,
-which will merge the change into `backend`,
-and even modify `frontend` in a sensible way,
-namely only modifying `frontend` in places where it was the same as `backend` before the `CHANGE`.
+When a client wants to commit the recent changes made to their `frontend`, they call `local_update(backend, frontend)`, and send the return value `CHANGE` to all the other clients, who each then call `remote_update(backend, frontend, CHANGE)`, which will merge the change into `backend`, and even modify `frontend` in a sensible way, namely only modifying `frontend` in places where it was the same as `backend` before the `CHANGE`.

-let's see it in action..
+Let's see it in action:

 ``` js
 // client Alice